ModelSEED/ModelSEEDDatabase/Biochemistry/Structures/README.md

 	such, the number of structures represented in the "Original_InChI" files is less than the number of structures represented in the "Original_MolAnalysis" files.

-Search:

-	Radicals and unusual valences not captured in the otherwise canonical InChI strings, but are printed out in the auxilliary information.
-In order to capture this, so that radicals will not be merged with their elementally-identical counter-parts, this information is appended to the InChI strings in the files containing the word "Search".
-It is the "Search" strings that I use to merge compound structures.

-Counts:

-   16693 KEGG_Original_MolAnalysis.tbl
-   16692 KEGG_Charged_MolAnalysis.tbl

-   15450 KEGG_Original_InChI.txt
-   15448 KEGG_Charged_InChI.txt
-   15449 KEGG_Search_InChI.txt

-   11181 MetaCyc_Original_MolAnalysis.tbl
-   13698 MetaCyc_Charged_MolAnalysis.tbl

-   11660 MetaCyc_Original_InChI.txt
-   11659 MetaCyc_Charged_InChI.txt
-   11659 MetaCyc_Search_InChI.txt